What is a scaphoid fracture?

 Scaphoid Fracture Test Example

-The Scaphoid Fracture Test encompasses a series of evaluations, from a clinical physical exam focusing on scaphoid tubercle tenderness and ulnar deviation pain, advancing to imaging modalities like X-ray or MRI.
-These steps are crucial for distinguishing between clinically suspected scaphoid fractures and other wrist injuries.
+The diagnostic process for scaphoid fractures involves a clinical physical examination focusing on scaphoid tubercle tenderness and ulnar deviation pain, advancing to imaging modalities like X-ray or MRI.
+These steps are crucial for distinguishing clinically suspected scaphoid fractures from other potential wrist injuries.

-The examination process for detecting a scaphoid fracture is comprehensive, aiming to diagnose the injury and inform the treatment plan accurately.
+The Scaphoid Fracture Test is physical examination technique used to detect pain localized to the scaphoid bone.
 Initially, a physical exam assesses pain points like the anatomical snuffbox and scaphoid tubercle for tenderness, crucial indicators of a clinical scaphoid fracture.
 Pain during movements, such as radial or ulnar deviation, is also noted.

 - X-ray: This primary imaging technique captures the scaphoid from multiple angles.
 Early fractures may not appear, making further tests necessary.

-- MRI: Highly effective for identifying occult (hidden) fractures, it provides intricate details of bone and surrounding soft tissues, making it exceptionally reliable.
+- Magnetic resonance imaging (MRI): Highly effective for identifying occult (hidden) fractures, it provides intricate details of bone and surrounding soft tissues, making it exceptionally reliable.

 - CT scan: A CT scan clearly shows the bone's structure, which helps evaluate the specifics of the fracture's healing process and surgical planning.